| ETHIOPIAN REALITY: QUO

 expropriate the cars of wealthy individuals and drive around at high

+speed about the city.
 The Seventeen years of Mengistu�s violent reign

 exposed the soft under-belly of the so-called educated revolutionary